TAX SYSTEM IN INDIA

 3) The GST is governed a GST Council and its Chairman is the Finance Minister of India.

 4) Under GST, goods and services are taxed at the following rates, 0%, 5%, 12% ,18% and 28%.
 There is a special rate of 0.25% on rough precious and semi-precious stones and 3% on gold.

-6) Transactions made within a single state are levied with Central GST (CGST) by the Central Government and State GST (SGST) by the government of that state.
-For inter-state transactions and imported goods or services, an Integrated GST (IGST) is levied by the Central Government.
+6) Transactions made within a single state are levied with Central GST (CGST) the Central Government and State GST (SGST) the government of that state.
+For inter-state transactions and imported goods or services, an Integrated GST (IGST) is levied the Central Government.